aploetz/live-coding-exercise/README.md

 source .env
 ```

-On Windows, you can use an `env.bat` file for the same effect':
+On Windows, you can use an `env.bat` file for the same effect:
 ```bash
 set ASTRA_DB_ID=
 set ASTRA_DB_REGION=